a2roger/backup/w5_distributed/readme.md

 Notes:
 * expanded protocol to add id and event for client messages
-* HashMap to track state of each client
+* HashMap on server to track state of each client
-* InputState class to store client state
+* InputState class in server to store client state

 #### Experiments